garybgenett/gary-os/README.md

   1. Set up [Networking]
   2. Increase the size of the filesystem
-  3. Use 'make unpack' to install necessary directories
+  3. Use `make unpack` to install necessary directories
-  4. Run whatever [Portage] 'emerge' or other commands that are desired
+  4. Run whatever [Portage] `emerge` or other commands that are desired

-It is important that 'make unpack' is run before making updates to the system, since it may remove or replace added files if done afterward.
+It is important that `make unpack` is run before making updates to the system, since it may remove or replace added files if done afterward.

 **Increase Filesystem Size**